buxx/synergine/doc/source/LifeGame.rst

     from lifegame.synergy.collection.LifeGameCollection import LifeGameCollection
     from lifegame.synergy.LifeGameSimulation import LifeGameSimulation
     from lifegame.synergy.collection.LifeGameCollectionConfiguration import LifeGameCollectionConfiguration
-    from xyzworld.Context import Context as XyzContext
+    from synergine_xyz.Context import Context as XyzContext

     # For now we update the python path.
 It will change in future version.
     ppath.insert(1, getcwd()+'/modules')